linas/i370-bigfoot/docker/README.md

 Hercules config file is in `/home/bigfoot/hercules`; it is copied from `./i370-bigfoot/scripts/hercules` in ''this'' directory.

-The [README](./i370-bigfoot/scripts/hercules/README.md) file in the `./i370-bigfoot/scripts/hercules` explains how to compile and IPL programs.
+The [Demo README](./i370-bigfoot/scripts/README.md) file in the `scripts` directory explains how to run the demos.

 #### Status
 Everything works, more or less, including busybox.